-- (B) Packet Length: the maximum length of priority packets to be conveyed over EchoRing (Ethernet frame size including headers).
-The Bridge E traffic may be fragmented. - (c) Latency: the maximum time limit for a priority packet to be queued for transmission in EchoRing before it is dropped.
-An infeasible latency might cause the configuration not being accepted by the bridge. - (D) Number of Stations: the maximum number of Static and Mobile Stations in each subnetwork in this network.
+- (A) Optimize For: The configuration can be optimized for reliability, packet length or latency, or optimization can be disabled by choosing Exact Config. - Reliability: In this setting, the Reliability parameter is treated as the lower bound and it is used to select the highest reliability setting suitable for the input parameters. - Packet Length: In this setting, the Packet Length parameter is treated as the lower bound and it is used to select the maximum Packet Length for the input parameters. - Latency: In this setting, the Latency input parameter is ignored and the minimum latency suitable for the other input parameters is selected. - Exact Config: In this setting, all input parameters are set as specified if the input parameters provide a valid configuration. - (B) Reliability: defines the Modulation Coding Scheme and the number of scheduled packet repetitions for the EchoRing protocol. - © Packet Length: the maximum length of priority packets to be conveyed over EchoRing (Ethernet frame size including headers). - D Latency: the maximum time limit for a priority packet to be queued for transmission in EchoRing before it is dropped. - (E) Number of Stations: the maximum number of Static and Mobile Stations in each subnetwork in this network.
 Relay Stations do not count into the Number of Stations.
-Maximum is 20. - (E) Total Transmission Slots: configures the number of available transmission slots available in each subnetwork, allowing for greater data throughput or asymmetric traffic per device in relation to overall network capacity.
+Maximum is 20. - F Total Transmission Slots: configures the number of available transmission slots available in each subnetwork, allowing for greater data throughput or asymmetric traffic per device in relation to overall network capacity.